 With its two Disneyland Resort Parks, beautiful beaches, outlet shopping malls and all-American experiences – like seeing the Anaheim Ducks ice-hockey team and the Angels baseball team in action – it’s no wonder Anaheim is such a popular destination for Aussie families

 Just a one-hour drive from Los Angeles International Airport, on America’s west coast, it’s also super easy to get to.
 And even if you’ve been before, there’s always something new to entice you back.

 Discover Disneyland's new attractions

-This year’s biggest drawcard is the Star Wars–themed land Star Wars: Galaxy’s Edge, which is set to open at Disneyland Park.
-Millennium Falcon: Smugglers Run, which gives guests the chance to pilot the Millennium Falcon on a customised secret mission, will be the first attraction to open on 31 May 2019, with reservations required for the first few weeks.* It will be followed by Star Wars: Rise of the Resistance, which places guests in the middle of a battle between the First Order and the Resistance, later in the year.
-Visitors will also be able to visit a street market in Black Spire Outpost, and encounter characters such as BB8, Chewbacca and Kylo Ren.
+Visit the Star Wars: Galaxy’s Edge theme park at Disneyland Park for a holiday of pure fun.
+Millennium Falcon: Smugglers Run offers guests the chance to pilot the Millennium Falcon on a customised secret mission.
+Star Wars: Rise of the Resistance places guests in the middle of a battle between the First Order and the Resistance.
+Visitors can also visit a street market at Outpost Black Spire and meet characters such as BB8, Chewbacca and Kylo Ren.